somhi/MiSTdon/README.md

 * After a reset it stops working (see notes below)
 * Passive serial flashing of the FPGA has not been implemented as my FPGA does not have that possibility.
 I power supply the FPGA and MiST addon, then load the bitstream from the PC though JTAG.

+Acknowledgements and thanks for help go to Jepalza, Volton and Manuferhi.

 ## Resources

 * foroFPGA Jepalza's inspirational post http://www.forofpga.es/viewtopic.php?t=289